-In Lightfoot’s presentation at LitiQuest NYC, she explained that in the future we’ll see an even greater reliance on A.I. to complete lower-skilled or time consuming legal tasks, particularly legal research and contract review.
+In the future, we’ll see an even greater reliance on AI to complete lower-skilled or time consuming legal tasks, particularly legal research and contract review.

 An example of this is technology-assisted document review.
 Tech programs, like Relativity and Everlaw, use natural language processing to scan documents for information related to a lawyer’s query in e-discovery, review contracts for specific clauses, and more.

-A study from McKinsey Global Institute found that at least 23 percent of a lawyer’s tasks can be automated with existing technology.
-Robots won’t be replacing attorneys anytime in the near future, but we will likely see the legal profession delegate more and more lower-level tasks to machines.
+The State of AI in Legal Report found there's a large opportunity for lawyer's tasks to be automated with existing technology.
+While AI won't be replacing attorneys any time in the near future, but we'll likely see legal professionals delegate more and more lower-level tasks to machines.

 7. Leveraging SMS to automate client communications